RedisLabs/redislabs-docs/content/kubernetes/deployment/openshift/openshift-cli.md

 1. Deploy the OpenShift operator bundle.

-    If you are running on OpenShift 3.x, use the `openshift.bundle.yaml` file in the `openshift_3_x` folder.
+    If you are running OpenShift 3.x, apply the `openshift.bundle.yaml` file from the `openshift_3_x` folder.

     ```sh
     oc apply -f openshift.bundle.yaml